-Acquisition has succeeded with sources of V magnitudes as faint as 20 to 21 in dark sky.
-Fainter targets can be acquired using a blind offset.
+Targets fainter that the limiting magnitude can be acquired using a blind offset.
 The convention is to provide the blind offsets in the acquisition template to move the telescope from the target to the acquisition star.
 The coordinates of the science target must be entered in the OB target description.
 In the acquisition template of the OB, the offsets of the acquisition star must be entered in arcseconds (target coordinates + offsets = acquisition star coordinates).